Krysta A. Mason-Smith

 Over the years she has been privileged to be an advocate in the High Courts/Appeal Courts of our Commonwealth and has worked on many “high profile” matters from the jump start of her career despite her “age on paper”.

 Miss Mason-Smith also serves as a Crown Brief Advocate which is akin to a Public Defender, where she assists the government in providing legal services to those unable to retain private Counsel.
+She currently serves as a Member on the Board of the Office of the Public Defender and is a Youth Ambassador to the International Organization IBWPPI.

 Miss Mason-Smith also serves as Secretary of the Criminal Bar Association which is under the umbrella of the Bahamas Bar Association.
 This arm of the Bahamas Bar aims to bring about positive change and influence in matters that affect Attorneys practicing at the Criminal Side of the bar.